AndreasHeger/CGATReport/doc/Tutorial10.rst

 This tutorial demonstrates how to use date formatting in plots.

-Internally, values within SphinxReport are passed around as scalar numbers.
+Internally, values within CGATReport are passed around as scalar numbers.
 Thus, in order to plot dates, the :term:`Tracker` needs to return dates as numbers, for example by using the matpotlib's date2num function::

-    from SphinxReport.Tracker import *
+    from CGATReport.Tracker import *

     import matplotlib.dates
     import datetime